gap-packages/resclasses/readme.txt

                                 Requirements

-The  ResClasses Package  needs at least version 4.4.12 of GAP and version 2.4 of Polycyclic,  is completely written  in the  GAP language  and does neither contain nor require external binaries.
-GAPDoc version 1.1 or higher is needed for displaying the online help.
+ResClasses 3.0.0  needs at least  Version 4.4.12  of GAP and  Version 2.6  of Polycyclic, is completely written in the GAP language  and does neither  con- tain nor require  external binaries.
+GAPDoc Version 1.3 or higher  is needed for displaying the online help.